glssravya/gls-hacker-news/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Technology Stack Details
-HTML.
+# HTML.
-CSS.
+# CSS.
-JavaScript.
+# JavaScript.
-ES6.
+# ES6.
-React,Redux
+# React,Redux
-Axios for fetching data
+# Axios for fetching data from api
-Redux  promise as middleware.
+# Redux  promise as middleware.
-Testing: React testing library
+# Testing: React testing library